34-Value in Two Hostile Industries

 Few of us would volunteer to be in a Hostile market.
 It’s painful on the best of days.
 But if you had the choice of working in and managing a company in one of these two industries, which would you choose?
-In which industry would you be more likely to succeed as an industry leader?
-Would you rather be a GM, Ford and Chrysler, or any American, United, Delta and Northwest?
+In which industry would you be more likely to succeed as an industry Standard leader?
+Would you rather be a GM, Ford and Chrysler, or any of American, United, Delta and Northwest?
 The answer depends on your view of the relative strengths of each set of companies against their expanding competition.
 In this and the next blog, we look at each industry’s domestic competitors compared to their expanding rivals on the basis of Value and Cost.

 First, consider Value.
 Value is the combination of Performance for Price.
 In turn, Performance is the Function, Reliability and Convenience of the product.
 The domestic auto industry clearly has a Value problem because it continues to lose share in the domestic market.
 (See “The Two Best Consultants in the World” in StrategyStreet.com/Tools/Perspectives.)
 So, where, in Value, is the problem, Performance or Price?
 It appears that the problem is one of Performance.
 The domestic automobile manufacturers tend to have slightly lower prices on equivalent cars than do their Japanese competitors, so it can’t be prices.
 That leaves Performance.

 So, where might the Performance problem lie, in Function, Reliability or Convenience?
 Convenience might be a close call, but the edge goes to the domestic manufacturers, especially to GM and Ford, with their extensive dealer infrastructure.
 This is a slight nod, at best, since the vast majority of customers are well within striking range of a reputable dealer for any of the Asian and domestic producers.
 How about Function?
 Here again, if there is a nod, it goes to the domestic producers.
 On an equivalent car, the domestic producers tend to have more functionality for the dollar than do their Japanese competitors.
 No, the problem the domestic producers face more than any other is Reliability.
 (See “Reliability: The Hard Road to Sustainable Advantage” in StrategyStreet.com/Tools/Perspectives.)
 The domestic customer base has largely determined that the domestic manufacturers’ cars are not of the same quality as are their Japanese competitors.
-There is a particular by telling statistic that supports this conclusion.
+There is a particular but telling statistic that supports this conclusion.
 The average Japanese used car sells for a much higher fraction of its original purchase price than does its domestic counterpart.

 The Performance of these airline industry leaders is relatively good.
 They have a clear Function advantage.
 Their hub and spoke systems allow a passenger to get from one place to another far easier than do the discount airline competitors.
 The legacy airlines also offer the best frequent flyer programs.
 Convenience also favors the legacy carriers.
 It’s a wash when it comes to purchasing tickets and printing boarding passes.
 Virtually anyone with a computer and an internet connection can purchase an airline ticket easily and print boarding passes before the flight.
 The legacy airlines, though, have a clear Convenience advantage in their willingness to assign seats on their flights.
 Reliability is another matter.
-The legacy airlines have a reputation for spotting Reliability.
+The legacy airlines have a reputation for spotty Reliability.
 They suffer from delays and lost baggage.
 Some question their customer service on-board the aircraft and their abilities at handling customer problems.
 They are in public relations doldrums.
 Often, the low-cost competitors wear the industry halo, in part, due to their low prices.
 But there is substance there as well.
 Southwest Airlines, in particular, has a reputation for good Reliability with on-time arrivals, enthusiastic employees and relatively low levels of customer complaints.